hedza06/spring-boot-camunda/README.md

 ## Camunda Docs

-This project contains set of Camunda APIs that your can use for your business models.
+This project contains set of Camunda APIs that you can use for your business models.
 All APIs are developed in background.
 You can find the useful docs about it on this link:
 ```https://docs.camunda.org/manual/7.5/reference/rest/```